sjbennett123/gloryforthefist/content/writing.md

 ```

-Similar to module overview it will pull the roles underneath it.
+Similar to the module overview, it will pull the roles underneath it.

 #### Title

-This needs to match the plotline name in
+This needs to match the plotline name.

 ### Module Overview